IBM/ibmcloud-hpc-tutorials/content/03-bursting/04-multicluster.md

 ---
-title: "Set up multi-cluster and job forwarding"
+title: "Set up LSF multi-cluster and job forwarding"
-date: 2022-01-05T01:00:00-01:00
+date: 2022-01-06T01:00:00-01:00
 draft: false
-weight: 20
+weight: 60
 tags: ["burst"]
 ---

 Set up the LSF multi-cluster and job forwarding.
 This tutorial assumes that the small on-premise cluster labeled with "OnPremiseCluster" uses a subnet `192.168.3.0/24`.
 The cluster runs a master node at `192.168.3.21` (on-premise-master) and two single-CPU workers (i.e., up to two CPUs are available for jobs).
-The cloud cluster labeled with "HPCCluster" uses a subnet `10.248.0.32/27` and its master uses `10.248.0.37` (icgen2host-10-248-0-37) without any static workers created.
-Both of the configuration directories are in `/opt/ibm/lsf/conf`, but you can change the directory depending on your cluster configuration.

-1. The following is an example of the `/etc/hosts` file for the cloud cluster.
-You need to make sure that the hostnames for the LSF masters are DNS-resolvable.

-    ```
-    ...
-    10.248.0.61 icgen2host-10-248-0-61
-    10.248.0.62 icgen2host-10-248-0-62
-    10.248.0.63 icgen2host-10-248-0-63

-    192.168.3.21 on-premise-master   # added
-    ```

-    For the on-premises `/etc/hosts` file, make sure to add the information about the master node in the cloud cluster:

-    ```
-    192.168.3.21 on-premise-master
-    192.168.3.22 on-premise-worker-0
-    192.168.3.23 on-premise-worker-1

-    10.248.0.37 icgen2host-10-248-0-37 #added
-    ```

 2. Both clusters need to recognize each other, so you need to modify `/opt/ibm/lsf/conf/lsf.shared`.
 This configuration file should be identical in both clusters.